Mastering the Art of Pressing Seams in Quilting

 Pressing vs. Ironing: Understanding the Difference

-Many quilters, especially beginners, assume that ironing and pressing are interchangeable.
-However, these two techniques serve very different purposes in quilting.
+Many quilters, especially beginners, assume that ironing and pressing are the same thing โ but in quilting, they are very different.

-By adopting the pressing method instead of ironing, you’ll preserve the integrity of your fabric pieces and ensure a precise quilt layout.
+By using a pressing motion instead of ironing, you preserve the integrity of your fabric pieces and keep your quilt blocks measuring the way they should.ing method instead of ironing, youโll preserve the integrity of your fabric pieces and ensure a precise quilt layout.

 Related Post: Chain Piecing in Quilting